harshshredding/every-single-baseline/README.md

 # NER framework
-This framework should allow you to easily train a large variety of NER models on your data.
+This framework should allow you to quickly train a large variety of popular NER models on your data.
 Moreover, it makes it easy to inspect the mistakes that the trained models are making.

 # Steps to train on your data
 1. Create 3 files: